Captain GEOFFREY THORNBORROW BRISTED

 Following the action at Cambrai the cavalry divisions were moved northward to the Lille area and made preparations for a breakthrough with the Fifth Army.
 However, the Armistice intervened and on the 11th of November 1918 the divisions found themselves along the Blaton canal in and around Ath.

 The 3rd Field Squadron, R.E. had its share of work during the Great War.
 If they were denied the dashing opportunities that throughout the war were the dreams of the whole cavalry force, they carried out the same diversity of work that fell to the lot of their comrades in the field companies of the infantry divisions.
-They were not in the line nearly as much as they field company counterparts, as can be seen by the rather low casualty rate suffered by the 3rd Field Squadron.
+They were not in the line nearly as much as their field company counterparts, as can be seen by the rather low casualty rate suffered by the 3rd Field Squadron.
 During the war the squadron had only one fatality among its officers.
 Three non-commissioned officers and two other ranks were fatalities during the war.
 The following is a list of these casualties:[8]

 Bristed remained in France following the German surrender and in March of 1919 he was posted to the 82nd Field Company, R.E. with the 18th Division.
 He was subsequently transferred to the 459th (West Riding) Field Company, R.E. with the 6th Division, British Army of the Rhine.
 He remained with this unit until the company was posted home.